 Leaders: Steven Samuel and Marek Wencel ~ Combined Fuji summits-20+

-Please arrive no later than on July 16
+Please arrive no later than on afternoon/evening of July 15

-After 3-4hrs drive, we will begin the climb up to the top and down to the lodge-we will have a toast at the summit and we will party at the lodge.
+After 4-5hrs drive (from NRT), we will begin the climb up to the top and down to the lodge-we will have a toast at the summit and we will party at the lodge.

 The ascent time is around 5-6 hours, the descent 3-4 hours.

-We will arrive at the hotel around 12 noon (morning traffic!)
+We will arrive at the hotel around 1pm (morning traffic and Tokyo hotel dropoff)

 In order to enjoy a safe hike to the summit of Mt.
 Fuji, it is crucial to bring the proper equipment.
 Some of the most important things to bring are listed below: